Giving Your AI a Memory: Building a Local Knowledge Base with pgvector and MCP

 What it's actually like to use

-It works.
-Genuinely.
-Having the LLM automatically search my notes when I ask about something we discussed previously is a qualitative shift in how useful the tool is.
-I no longer maintain a separate document of "things to explain at the start of each session."
-The MCP integration means it happens invisibly – I ask a question, the model searches, I get an answer grounded in my actual notes.
-With the amount of data I have – thousands of chunks, not millions – the semantic search is surprisingly reliable.
-I can't recall a case where it failed to surface a relevant document.
+It works, and the rate of 'minor improvements' I add to remove warts and support my workflows has slowed down to a bare trickle.
+Having the LLM automatically search my notes when I ask about something we discussed previously is really making the LLM more useful, and I no longer maintain a separate document of "things to explain at the start of each session."
+The MCP integration means it happens with no interruption: I just ask a question, the model searches, I get an answer grounded in my actual notes.
+With the amount of data I have the semantic search is surprisingly reliable, and I can't recall a case where it failed to surface a relevant document that existed.

 Would I recommend building this?

-If you're using an MCP-capable LLM regularly and you have a meaningful collection of notes, documents, or project knowledge – yes, probably.
-The core (pgvector + chunking + MCP server) is a weekend project if you already know Python and Postgres.
-The quality-of-life features (sync plugins, synthesis, multi-database) are what took weeks of using-building-testing-discarding-rebuilding.
+If you're using an MCP-capable LLM regularly and you have a meaningful collection of notes, documents, or project knowledge, then yep!
+The core (pgvector + chunking + MCP server) is a fun project, and only the quality-of-life features (sync plugins, synthesis, multi-database) took weeks of using-building-testing-discarding-rebuilding and started feeling like work.

 OKB itself is open source and installable via pipx if you'd rather just use it than build your own.
-But honestly, the interesting part isn't my specific implementation – it's the pattern.
-A local database, a chunking strategy that preserves context, an embedding pipeline that doesn't require a permanent GPU, and an MCP server that lets the LLM drive the retrieval.
-Those pieces snap together in any language and with any vector store.
+But the interesting part isn't my specific implementation but the pattern.
+A local database, a chunking strategy that preserves context, an embedding pipeline that does or doesn't require a permanent GPU, and an MCP server that lets the LLM drive the retrieval.